aziuol/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (`model.py` `lines 18-24`) consisted of a convolution neural network with the following layers and layer sizes discussed above.
+The final model architecture (`model.py` `lines 18-24`) consisted of a convolution neural network with the following layers and layer sizes discussed above in section 1.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![An example of the recording for straight steering that was used for training][[train_straight].
+[An example of the recording for straight steering that was used for training][[train_straight].

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer to the center.
 I did this using a "wobble" driving method, it was not effective as I needed to remove the steering drift so to speak.
 In the end, I did not need recovery data because my 2x laps contained recovery in there or close calls and I had pruned and balanced my dataset.